-Parent Faculty Club, Knights Ferry School Foundation, the Ad Hoc Committee, School Site Council, the Knights Ferry Community Club, Rotary Read-a-thon, and other school-community partnerships are actively involved in support of Knights Ferry Elementary School's students.
+Parent Faculty Club, the Knights Ferry Community Club, and other school-community partnerships are actively involved in support of Knights Ferry Elementary School's students.

 (A) Child Abuse Reporting Procedures (EC 35294.2 [a] [2]; PC 11166)

 All staff members are considered 'mandated reporters' and are required, as required by law, to contact County Child Protective Services (558-3665) when child abuse is suspected.